A while back, I was advising a sponsor, and came upon this scenario…

 “We believe this sponsorship should be an extension of our marketing plan.”

 That may seem benign enough, but the reality is anything but.
-Their expectation was, in no uncertain terms, that they had just bought control of the event’s marketing plan, which would now be repurposed to drive the sponsor’s brand.
-Their view was that the need for the event to… oh, I don’t know… sell tickets, generate interest, or rev up fans was far secondary to their own brand selfishness.
-And make no mistake about it, trying to muscle a sponsee into diminishing the effectiveness of their marketing plan, or their bond with fans, is really nothing but brand selfishness that will backfire spectacularly.
+Their expectation was, in no uncertain terms, that they had just bought control of the property’s marketing plan, which would now be repurposed to drive the sponsor’s brand.
+Their view was that the need for the property to… oh, I don’t know… sell tickets, generate interest, or rev up fans was far secondary to their own brand selfishness.
+And make no mistake about it, trying to muscle a rightsholder into diminishing the effectiveness of their marketing plan, or their bond with fans, is really nothing but brand selfishness that will backfire spectacularly.

 The minute fans see you as overbearing is the minute you are no longer a welcome part of the fan experience, and that’s exactly the opposite of what you want.
-Being a welcome part of that experience – demonstrating understanding and respect for the fan experience and adding value to it – is an absolute requirement if you want to deepen your relationships with those fans, building preference, intent, loyalty, and advocacy.
+Being a welcome part of that experience – demonstrating understanding and respect for the fan experience and adding value to it – is an absolute requirement if you want to deepen your relationships with those fans, building alignment, intent, preference, loyalty, and advocacy.

-And if the sponsee loses control of their marketing channels to, and relationships with their fans – and their marketing starts to look like nothing but one big billboard for your brand – those fan relationships will diminish, and fan passion and commitment will diminish right along with it.
+And if the rightsholder loses control of their marketing channels to, and relationships with their fans – and their marketing starts to look like nothing but one big billboard for your brand – those fan relationships will diminish, and fan passion and commitment will diminish right along with it.
 Given that passion is what you’re really investing in, when you’re investing in sponsorship, you’re just hurting yourself.